Follow Me on Pinterest

 Like other mixes reinforced with fibers, glass-fiber reinforced concrete (GFRC) cannot substitute for reinforced concrete when true load-carrying capacity is required.
 It’s best used for complex, three-dimensional shells where loads are light.

 The orientation of the fibers is important.
-The more random the orientation, the more fibers are needed to resist the load.
-That’s because on average, only a small fraction of randomly oriented fibers are oriented in the right direction.
+The more random the orientation, the more fibers you will need to resist the load.
+That’s because, on average, only a small fraction of randomly oriented fibers are oriented in the right direction.
 A common mistake for concrete countertop makers is to neglect rolling the fibers.
 This leaves the fibers in a random arrangement that is much weaker than rolled fibers.

 Masonry-block ladder wire

-Ladder wire is used for constructing masonry block walls.
-The wire is laid in the mortar joint between horizontal courses of block.
+Use ladder wire for constructing masonry block walls.
+Lay the wire in the mortar joint between horizontal courses of block.

 Ladder wire is usually 9-gauge structural wire that conforms to ASTM A82.
 This wire has a tensile strength of 80,000 psi.
 Rebar has a tensile strength of only 60,000 psi.